 Fees.
 While the specific terms of our contracts vary significantly from client to client, generally our customized separate account clients are charged asset-based fees annually on committed or net invested capital.
 These fees often decrease over the life of the contract due to built-in declines in contractual rates and/or as a result of lower net invested capital balances as capital is returned to clients.
 For some customized separate accounts, we charge clients annual fixed fees, and, in certain cases, we earn an incentive fee based on realized gains, particularly when the investment strategies include secondary investments and direct/co-investments.
 In certain cases, we provide advisory services and therefore we also receive fees for services such as monitoring and reporting on a client's existing private markets investments.
-In addition, we may provide for investments in our specialized funds as part of our customized separate accounts, and therefore we also receive fees based on realized gains of investments in our specialized funds as part of our customized separate accounts, and therefore we also receive fees based on realized gains of investments in our specialized funds as part of our customized separate accounts, and therefore we also receive fees based on realized gains of investments in our specialized funds as part of our customized separate accounts, and therefore we also receive fees based on realized gains of investments in our specialized funds so that our clients do not pay duplicate fees.
+In addition, we may provide for investments in our specialized funds as part of our customized separate accounts, and therefore we also receive incentive fees based on realized gains of investments in our specialized funds under their terms.
+We reduce the management fees on customized separate accounts to the extent that assets in the accounts are invested in our specialized funds so that our clients do not pay duplicate fees.